Miscellaneous

 photo source: treehugger.com

-Here, too, the decorations are missing, the only one being the tea-themed print.
+Decorations are missing here too, the only one being a tea-themed print.

 tea house